vikassaparam/hotel-app/README.md

 * Adding routes with paramters and extracting parameter values using ActivatedRoute
 * Using components of one module in other modules
 * Styling using bootstrap.
+* Adding CRUD operations to mock api using HttpClient and Observables